Category: Trend Analysis

 Can we collect more?

-Yet in many companies, data is not the limitation.
+However, in many organizations data is not the real limitation.

-The real issue is that AI systems are being asked the wrong questions.
+The real issue is that AI systems are often asked the wrong questions.
+When the questions are unclear, even the most advanced models struggle to deliver meaningful AI decision making outcomes.

 It feels objective.